Income tax is assessed on taxable income, which is the difference between gross income and allowed exemptions and deductions.

 In general, capital gains on securities are taxed as business profits.

-A five-year exemption is available for capital gains on the sale of securities on the Tajikistan stock exchange.
+An exemption is available for capital gains on the sale of securities on the Tajikistan stock exchange.

 In general, dividends are subject to 12% income tax withheld at source.
 WHT exemption can only be applied to dividends paid as part of net income distribution to the government budget.
-Dividends withheld at source are not included in aggregate annual income.
+Dividends taxed at source are not included in aggregate annual income.

 In case dividends were not taxed at source, then such dividends should be included in annual aggregate income of a person receiving the dividends and taxed at the standard CIT rate.